 Diversion consists of a legally binding agreement between a criminal defendant and a district attorney The defendant agrees to counseling, payment of restitution, and certain other conditions.
-In exchange, the prosecutor agrees that if the defendant successfully completes the program, no charges will be filed — or, if charges have already been filed, that they will be dismissed with prejudice (meaning the defendant can never be prosecuted for the alleged offense).
+In exchange, the District Attorney’s Office agrees that if the defendant successfully completes the program, no charges will be filed — or, if charges have already been filed, that they will be dismissed with prejudice (meaning the defendant can never be prosecuted for the alleged offense).

 In Colorado, this program is officially known as “adult diversion.”
 It is sometimes called “pretrial diversion” or “deferred prosecution” (depending on whether charges have been filed) or even a “deferred prosecution plea bargain.”

 The purpose of adult diversion is to let defendants who would benefit from treatment “avoid the collateral consequences associated with criminal charges and convictions” while still be held accountable for their actions.